 About us

-We began by working with staff at the West Centre, Drumchapel – one of the NHS Greater Glasgow and Clyde Child and Adolescent Mental Health (CAMHS) Centres.
+For the first few years we began by working with staff at the West Centre, Drumchapel – one of the NHS Greater Glasgow and Clyde Child and Adolescent Mental Health (CAMHS) Centres.
 They offered us a room in which to meet and helped us to make contact with families with ADHD.

 Contact us